valverdemp/bloques/README.md

 cat *.txt > url_list.txt
 ```

-The result is 2,683 URLs (that later resulted in around 2,000 texts).
-The list is posts_list.txt.
+The result is 2,710 URLs, that you can find in the file posts_list.txt.

 ###3.
 Download the html files